FreeFem/FreeFem-sources/examples/hpddm/coupled-dd-geneo-2d.md

 Ph2 part2;
 ~~~

-The `fespaces` defined will hold the decomposition which will allow us to reuse the decomposition of the surface mesh in the line mesh along the interface.
+The `fespace`s defined will hold the decomposition which will allow us to reuse the decomposition of the surface mesh in the line mesh along the interface.
 Next, we decompose our surface meshes using a custom partitioning performed with `metis`, storing the partitioning in `part1` and `part2`:

 ~~~freefem
 {